-- passed, or been awarded credit through recognition of prior learning, for at least 45 credits at Level 4, including Introduction to Programming I and either Discrete or Computational Mathematics; and - made an attempt at a further 30 credits at Level 4, including Introduction to Programming II; and - registered for any Level 4 modules not yet attempted alongside Level 5 modules, excluding either Discrete or Computational Mathematics (owing to availability in the current registration session) and any for which you have been awarded credit through recognition of prior learning.
+- passed, or been awarded credit through recognition of prior learning, for at least 45 credits at Level 4, including Introduction to Programming I and either Discrete or Computational Mathematics; and - made an attempt at a further 30 credits at Level 4, including Introduction to Programming II; and - registered for any Level 4 modules not yet attempted alongside Level 5 modules, excluding any for which you have been awarded credit through recognition of prior learning.

 When planning your studies, you must take into account the time it will take for these assessments to be marked and graded.
-Modules that are attempted in a session, will have results released during the following session and not before.